ankitnewjobs/Azure-Practices-Examples/README.md

 # Azure-Practices-Examples

-In this repository,  You will get an Idea about Different Practical Implementation of Azure Services
+In this repository,  You will get an Idea about Different Practical Implementation of Azure Services.

 - Example: 01 - **Install and Configure Nginx on Ubuntu**